JetBrains/kotlin-web-site/docs/reference/visibility-modifiers.md

 ### Constructors

-To specify visibility of a constructor, use the following syntax:
+To specify a visibility of a constructor, use the following syntax:

 ``` kotlin
 class C private (a: Int) { ... }